ChotoTheBright/ChocolateQuake/README.md

-# Chocolate Quake -or- WinQuake VS2019
+# Chocolate Quake // WinQuake VS2019
-Modification of the Visual Studio 2015 Build of Quake orig. done by Philip Buuck
+Modification of the Visual Studio 2015 Build of Quake originally done by Philip Buuck.

 Project was rebuilt using Visual Studio 2019.
 This compile was done on a PC using the full set of C++ tool packages available from Visual Studio 2019, though the only requirements *should* be the "Desktop Development with C++" workload.
 A note on compiling: Visual Studio from 2015 onward will attempt to build in x64 mode by default, but set up to build must be done in x86 mode (or Win32 for previous versions of Visual Studio).
 At the top of the Visual Studio window, if you see x64 in a drop down box, change it to x86 or Win32, whichever your version uses.
 Then build, and everything should compile.